 These programs train you to manage a company's most important asset: its people.
 You'll explore a myriad of issues related to labor relations, employee satisfaction, and occupational safety.
 You'll also learn about recruitment, employee training, compensation and benefits administration, and organizational behavior.
 After getting your online degree, you can pursue professional certification to enhance your employability.

 - Related career: Human resources manager—$117K

 Did you know that jobs for people who can design, develop, and debug computer applications are expected to grow in number by about 26 percent between 2018 and 2028?
-By providing training in areas like programming languages, operating systems, and security, online software development programs can help you get the skills to take advantage of this rising demand and earn an excellent salary at the same time.
+By providing training in programming languages, operating systems, and security, online software development programs can help you get the skills to take advantage of this rising demand.
+You can earn an excellent salary at the same time.

 - Related career: Applications software developer—$108K

 At its core, economics is the study of how people and organizations choose to allocate their resources to meet their needs.
 You learn how supply and demand drive consumer choices and how companies can use that knowledge to boost their bottom lines.
 Economics programs offer either a Bachelor of Science (B.S.) or a Bachelor of Arts (B.A.).
 Here's how they differ: B.S. programs tend to emphasize statistics and math, while B.A. programs typically focus on behavioral phenomena.
 Either one can prepare you for a range of well-paying careers related to economics.

 6. Healthcare administration